XavierBoubert/Eight.js/README.md

-StructJS
+Eight.js
 =======

-Light implementation of many features to structure JavaScript projects
+Parts implementation of the WinJS & WinRT (UI) from Windows 8.

 Namespaces
 --------